EMBRYOPSIDA Pirani & Prado

 Synonymy: Duckeodendraceae Kuhlmann

-Annuals to perennial subshrubs; flowers weakly monosymmetric; A 4 or 2 + 2 adaxial staminodes, abaxial stamens with unequal divergent thecae; style spathulate apically, stigma smaller, semidiscoidal; fruit?; embryo coiled, cotyledons incumbent; n = ?
+Annuals to perennial subshrubs; cork cambium pericyclic; flowers single, weakly monosymmetric; A 4 or 2 + 2 adaxial staminodes, abaxial stamens with unequal divergent thecae; style spathulate apically, (hollow), stigma on margin; fruit a capsule; embryo coiled; n = ?

 1/4.
 N. Chile, adjacent Argentina (map: from Hunziker & Subils 1979).